engity-com/bifroest/docs/reference/auditlog/events.md

 For an enabled audit log, local recording is synchronous and fail-closed.
 If Bifröst cannot durably record an event before an allowed SSH action, the action is denied and only the causing SSH connection is closed.
 Bifröst does not retry the event in the service layer and does not shut down the complete service.
 A disabled audit log uses a no-op recorder and therefore has no recording-failure behavior.

+Bucket exhaustion and an intentionally preserved journal reserve are not recording failures: they replace only suppressible pre-authentication details with bounded signed aggregates.
+They never deny a successful authentication.
+Failure to inspect free space or to durably write a selected detail, suppression marker, or aggregate remains fail-closed for the causing connection.

 If recording a completion event fails after an action has already happened, the action cannot be rolled back.
 The handler reports the audit failure and closes the causing connection.
-A housekeeping start-record failure prevents that housekeeping action; housekeeping failures do not close unrelated SSH connections or stop the service.
+A housekeeping start-record failure prevents that housekeeping action.
+Failure to write an orphaned-session skip event is reported after attempting every enabled audit log; the session remains untouched and housekeeping continues with later sessions.
+Housekeeping failures do not close unrelated SSH connections or stop the service.

 Remote-target delivery remains asynchronous.
 A remote outage does not change the result of local recording or an SSH action because the authoritative event remains in the local journal for later delivery.